Welcome to Local 3207's Web site!

 The Union includes some 1,200 chartered local unions across the United States, Canada and Puerto Rico.
 Members live in approximately 10,000 communities, making CWA one of the most geographically diverse unions.

-We are practicing socal distancing.
-Masks will be required.
+We are still following the CDC Guidelines regarding COVID-19.
+If you are not vaccinated, you must wear a mask.
 Your safety and the safety of others is the priority.
 Click here for Covad-19 info at the CWA National Website.

 We will be sending you important votes via US Mail.
 If you are unsure we have your correct address, please send your name and full address including zip code to

 Attention Members!
-The April Membership Meeting has been cancelled.
-The next meeting will be Tuesday, May 4, 2021.
+The July Membership Meeting has been cancelled.
+The next meeting will be Tuesday, August 3, 2021 at 6PM.

 Pro Act Passes in the House -- On Tuesday, with bipartisan support, the U.S. House passed the Protecting the Right to Organize (PRO) Act, one of CWA's top priorities for building worker power.
 The PRO Act would be a game-changer for millions of workers by making it easier to join unions, win first contract agreements, and engage in more powerful strikes.